You don’t really need anything other that git to manage your dotfiles if you know how to do it correctly.…

 The proposal draft for Go2 “contracts” is in full swing and is a hot topic in the Go community.
-If implemented, contracts reprsent a massive change to Go that will influence how programs are structured, maintained, and written for many years to come.…
+If implemented, contracts represent a massive change to Go that will influence how programs are structured, maintained, and written for many years to come.…

 Today, I am happy to announce flaggy as stable for production use.
 Flaggy was originally built out of frustrations with all other flag packages available today.
 There are a lot of flag packages out there, but missing features, lack of subcommand support, and strange hard-to-remember patterns are all too common.
 Flaggy is new, but has been polished and tested extensively.
 I think you’re going to like it.…